firebase/flutterfire/packages/cloud_firestore_odm/README.md

 );
 ```

-By doing so, how `Text` will rebuild only when the person's name changes.
+By doing so, now `Text` will rebuild only when the person's name changes.
 If that person's age changes, this won't
 rebuild our `Text`.

 ----